Which Contraceptive Pill Is Right for Me?

 Your medical history, including any history of blood clots, stroke, heart disease, liver conditions, or breast cancer.

 Your blood pressure.
 For the combined pill, a recent reading is required.
 A reading at or above 140/90 mmHg means the combined pill would not normally be prescribed.
+The mini pill does not usually require blood pressure checks.

 Your BMI.
 A BMI of 35 or above is a reason not to prescribe the combined pill.
 The mini pill is suitable at higher BMIs.

 Whether you smoke.
 If you smoke and are 35 or over, the combined pill is not recommended.
+The mini pill is still an option.

 Mini pill options available through the NHS

 Noriday (norethisterone 350 micrograms) is also a traditional mini pill with a 3 hour timing window.
+Less commonly prescribed now because of the stricter timing and less reliable ovulation suppression.

 Combined pill options available through the NHS